The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Alright, let's start at the beginning by breaking down what the "ask" of today's project is!

 # The Ask
 Basically, projects can usually be boiled down to a sentence or two.
 It's like the elevator pitch.
-This is where you *start*, and the ask for this app today would be:
+This is where you *start*, and the ask for this app would be:

 > We want a simple CLI app that greets the user, does something with them, then closes.

 As you can see it's super vague, but that's often how projects start.
 Sometimes they're literally just a question.
-It would be up to you and the project managers to distill exactly what features we want.
+It would be up to you and the project managers to tease out exactly what features will be.

 # Features
 With the pitch out of the way, a project manager would either work with you or tell you about the specific "user stories" they want.
-A user story is basically a sentence that explains what a user could or would do with the program.
-They should each be simple, and they combine to form more complex flows.
+A user story is basically a sentence that explains what a user could do with the program.
+They should each be simple, they'll combine to form more complex flows.

-In this case, I'm the project manager and I set these stories:
+In this case, these are the stories:

 - A user can interact dynamically with the program
 - A user will be greeted by the program